Chemotherapy for ovarian cancer

 For more details about the chemo used for ovarian cancer, see our document Ovarian Cancer.

-To learn more about chemo and its side effects, please see our document, Understanding Chemotherapy: A Guide for Patients and Families.
+To learn more about chemo and its side effects, please see our document, A Guide to Chemotherapy.
 A list of some other documents about side effects that you may find helpful can be found in the section called “More information about ovarian cancer.”

 Last Medical Review: 08/08/2014